harangp/tfjsctcloss/README.md

 ```
 line in the `compilerOptions` part of your `tsconfig.json` file.
 That did the trick for me.

+## Usage

+**Please read this carefully.** It will save you a lot of time figuring out how things work, and sets your expectations straight.

 ### Inputs, labels and special restrictions

 - This implementation operates on a 3D tensor: `[batch][(time)step][one-hot encoded embeddings]`.
-- The inputs of the loss calculation are probabilities, prepare a model that each timestep's emberddings values' are between 0 and 1 and sum up to 1.
+- The inputs of the loss calculation **shouldn't neccessary be probabilities**.
+The input is softmax-ed, and than the work begins.
-- For the learning process (fit) the labels should be one-hot encoded.
+- For the learning process (fit) the **labels must be one-hot encoded**.
 Shape must be the same as for the inputs.
-- The **last one-hot embedding** is used as the delimiter - this is different than the current TF Python implementation
+- The **last one-hot embedding** is used as the delimiter - this is different than the current TF Python implementation, see notes later.
-- If the label is too short and does not fill the all the sequence, just padd it with the delimiter.
-All the delimiters are filtered when processing the labels, and are rebuilt from the ground.
+- If the label is too short and does not fill the all the sequence, just pad it with the delimiter. **All the delimiters are filtered out** when processing the labels, and are rebuilt from the ground up.
-- If you want detect empty space between characters, or silence while processing sound, add an embedding for that too, don't use the delimiter for that.
+- If you want detect empty space between characters, or silence while processing sound, add an embedding for that too (preferrebly a space, or underscore), don't use the delimiter!

 ### Fallback to array-based calculation